wunderio/drupal-ping/README.md

 ### FS Scheme

-Check if public file system is functional by creating there a temporary file and removing it.
+Consists of 3 tests:

+- Check if a file can be created within the public filesystem.
+- Check if the test-file can be deleted from the public filesystem.
+- Check if there are any leftover test-files, and remove them.

 ### Custom ping